-Start with the Lord’s Prayer
+3. Start with the Lord’s Prayer

 Jesus’ disciples were with him constantly and must have seen his relationship with his Father, and yet they still asked, “how do we pray?”
 Jesus laid a foundation in Matthew 6:9–13:

 This, then, is how you should pray: ’Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as it is in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.’

 When I don’t know what to say, I know I can’t go wrong with honoring God, asking that

-Imitate great prayers in the Bible
+4. Imitate Great Prayers in the Bible

 Just as Jesus set an example in prayer, so did many other people in the Bible.
 Pick one.
 I love Hannah’s prayer in 1 Samuel 2:1–10 for starters.

 It’s Lent as I write this so fasting is on a lot of people’s minds; however, it doesn’t have to be a special occasion to get your heart and mind spiritually focused.

 Say a quick thanks, a shout out for your friend, praise, or a request for help whenever you think of it.
 Nehemiah did it

 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus. —1 Thessalonians 5:16–18

 We pray when we load up the car (usually because this is stressful and I need the reset button).
 We pray at the beginning of our school day.
 We pray whenever someone is scared or sick or is being disciplined.
 We pray when kids throw fits and we pray when Mommy throws fits.
 We pray when something awesome happens and we want to thank God.
 We pray as a family at bedtime.

-Go for a prayer walk or drive
+9. Go for a Prayer Walk or Drive